 Elementary Schools (Kindergarten to Grade 8)

 Elementary schools will reopen with conventional in-person delivery of teaching and instruction, with enhanced health and safety protocols.
 Elementary students will attend school five days per week, with students grouped together in a cohort for the full day, including recess and lunch.
 The full range of elementary curriculum will be provided.
+Although it is our hope to return as many students to face to face learning as possible, there will be some families who continue to be affected by COVID-19, and options for programming will be available for those families through home school educator teams.
+Elementary student not attending in-person learning will be able to continue learning from home using a blended model.
+Those who have requested remote learning will be programmed for on a case by case basis in conjunction with the school Principal, Teacher, Parent, Student, and any other staff or support persons necessary.
 For complete details, please read the Elementary School Fact Sheet.

 Secondary Schools (Grade 9-12)

 Secondary schools will reopen with a conventional, in-person, five days per week schedule with enhanced health and safety protocols.
 The high school will be adopting a timetabling method that emphasizes cohorting of student as much as possible to limit the number of student-to-student contacts.
+Although it is our hope to return as many students to face to face learning as possible, there will be some families who continue to be affected by COVID-19, and options for programming will be available for those families through home school educator teams.
+Secondary students not attending in-person learning will be able to access learning using e-learning courses or video conference courses.
+Those who have requested remote learning will be programmed for on a case by case basis in conjunction with the home school team.
 For complete details, please read the Secondary School Fact Sheet.

 Parents and Guardians will make decisions regarding in-person attendance for their child(ren) for this school year and will have the option of remote/online learning if they do not wish to send their child(ren) back to school.
-Pre-registration for full-time remote learning will be required.
-For complete details, please read the Fact Sheet for 100% At-Home Remote Learning.
-For those choosing to option of Remote Learning, please contact the school Principal and read the Fact Sheet for Learning from Home: Support for Families.
+Pre-registration for Synchronous Learning will be required.
+For complete details, please read the Fact Sheet for Synchronous Learning.
+For those choosing to option of Remote Learning, please contact the school Principal and read the Fact Sheet for Remote Learning.

 The Fact Sheets have been designed to provide information for school communities considering the changes required by COVID-19.
-For any questions, concerns, or accomodations, please contact your child's school Principal.
+For any questions, concerns, or accommodations, please contact the Principal of your child's school.